What is a Life Cycle Assessment? LCA

 Use Data Analytics to evaluate the environmental impacts of a fast-fashion retail product over its entire life cycle from production to disposal.

-Life cycle assessment (LCA) is a method of evaluating the environmental impacts of a product or service over its entire life cycle, from raw material extraction to disposal.
+Life cycle assessment (LCA) is a method for evaluating the environmental impacts of a product or service throughout its life cycle, from raw material extraction to disposal.

-The goal of LCA is to identify and quantify the environmental impacts of a product for reporting purposes and to support sustainability initiatives.
+The goal of LCA is to identify and quantify a product's environmental impacts for reporting purposes and to support sustainability initiatives.

 What is the environmental impact of the cheap t-shirt you bought in this fast-fashion retail store?

-It requires data from multiple sources to follow the impact of your products along the value chain until the end of life.
+It requires data from multiple sources to track the impact of your products throughout the value chain until the end of life.

-In this article, we will try to understand how advanced data analytics tools can support Life Cycle Assessment (LCA) by extracting and processing data from multiple systems to perform diagnostics and simulate scenarios.
+In this article, we will explore how advanced data analytics tools can support Life Cycle Assessment (LCA) by extracting and processing data from multiple systems to perform diagnostics and simulate scenarios.

 Assessment in four steps